Julien Gerbi

-Julien Gerbi (born October 3, 1985) is a French-Algerian-Spanish race car driver.
+Julien Gerbi Luzet (born 3 October 1985) is a French-Algerian-Spanish race car driver.

 Career

 Debut

 Gerbi started driving in karting in 1992, but didn't choose to race, competing only once in Monaco where he won his first competition.
 He trained many years, before debuting as a test driver in Formula Nissan Junior in 2003 with the GTEC Team.

 Sport Prototypes

-In 2004, promoted as the new "Draco Target Driver", the Berber driver participated to the Formula X Endurance Series, finishing 4th in the European category.
-He finished 3rd for his first race in Monza, and poleman for the first ever race held in the brand new Dubai Autodrome.
+In 2004, promoted as the new "Draco Target Driver", the Berber driver participated to the Formula X Endurance Series, finishing fourth in the European category.
+He finished third for his first race in Monza, and poleman for the first ever race held in the brand new Dubai Autodrome.
 He was crowned 'Best Rookie' at the end of the year.
 He also tested in British Formula Three for the Promatecme Team.

 Formula 3

-He only appeared in one race of the Spanish Formula BMW championship in 2005, before jumping into another Formula 3 seat in 2006.
+Gerbi only appeared in one race of the Spanish Formula BMW championship in 2005, before jumping into another Formula 3 seat in 2006.
 Racing for Team Active in the Turkish Formula Three Championship, Gerbi scored three wins and five podiums in eight races, establishing as well the new Izmir track record in May.
-Competing only half of the championship, his classification was a final 5th position and another rookie title.
+Competing only half of the championship, his classification was a final fifth position and another rookie title.